Architecture

 ...])

-If you only need to make a slight change to one of Biff's default components, it's recommended to copy the source code for the component into your own project.
-For example, the biff/use-xt component only supports using RocksDB, LMDB, and/or JDBC as the storage backend.
-If you want to use Kafka, you could copy the biff/use-xt source into your project and make the needed changes.
+If you'd like to modify one of Biff's default components beyond what its options allow, it's fine and recommended to copy the source code for the component into your own project.
+For example, the biff/use-xtdb component only supports using RocksDB, LMDB, and/or JDBC as the storage backend.
+If you want to use Kafka, you could copy the biff/use-xtdb source into your project and make the needed changes.

-Biff also provides a single default plugin, biff/authentication-plugin, which defines the backend routes needed for Biff's email-based authentication.
-If you need to modify it beyond what the configuration options allow, you can similarly copy the source code into your project or replace it altogether.
+Biff also provides a single default module, biff/authentication-module, which defines the backend routes needed for Biff's email-based authentication.
+If you need to modify it substantially, you can similarly copy the source code into your project or replace it altogether.

 What about the frontend?